 - Add in the ginger and garlic, allow to cook for about 1-2 minutes.

 - Add in the mushrooms and stir thoroughly.
+Scrape the bottom of the pot to lift the droppings for extra flavor.

 - Add in the soy sauce, chicken broth and water.
 After adding in liquid, cut the chicken in bite sized pieces and add into liquid.